Why Use Games for Social Skills Groups?

-5 Highly-Rated Kids Games For Practicing Social Skills
+5 Highly-Rated Kids Games for Social Skills Groups

 This fast-paced therapeutic card game, is made to help children control their anger in the moment.
 Children will practice 12 effective anger management techniques, understand what anger feels and looks like, avoid anger-provoking situations, express and understand their feelings, identify anger cues, and learn that they have choices about how to express anger.
 Mad Dragon plays like the popular game UNO.
 Players race to get rid of their cards. while learning to anger control skills.
 This fun and effective game includes 100 high-quality 3″ x 4 1/2″ cards, instructions, and tips for taming anger.
 Designed for ages 6-12, 2 to 8 players.